 Secondary or tertiary maternity event records are those where the first character of the Health Specialty Code is 'P' and the facility is listed in the secondary/tertiary maternity facility table in section 5.2.8.

 In these facilities, well newborn babies, as opposed to 'neonates', will be covered by maternity inpatient casemix.
-In general, we expect well newborns to fall into AR-DRG P67D Neonate, AdmWt >2499g W/O Significant OR Procedure W/O Problem and be counted under the maternity inpatient casemix purchase unit W10.01.
+In general, we expect well newborns to fall into AR-DRG P68D Neonate, AdmWt>=2500g W/O Sig OR Proc >=37 Comp Wks Gest W/O Problem and be counted under the maternity inpatient casemix purchase unit W10.01.

 The rules in section 5.2.10 to 5.2.15 all relate to secondary and tertiary maternity facilities only.